Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 take a warm bath to get better sleep

-All of it is because the Japanese do believe that late-night or late evening soaking in bathtubs is therapeutic.
-According to Japanese wisdom, a hot bath can reduce fatigue, relax muscles and improve metabolism.
-And that's why it is one important activity before they go to bed.
+All of it is because the Japanese do believe that late-night or late-evening soaking in bathtubs is therapeutic.
+According to Japanese wisdom, a hot bath can reduce fatigue, relax muscles, and improve metabolism.
+And that's why it's an important activity before they go to bed.
 But apart from being a Japanese tradition, the idea that a hot bath can improve sleep has appeared in many research studies across the globe.

 latex mattress